lithdew/snow/README.md

 };
 ```

-A `handshake(self: *Protocol, side: Side, socket: anytype)` may additionally be specified in a `Protocol` which gets invoked upon the successful establishment of an incoming / outgoing connection.
+A `handshake(self: *Protocol, side: Side, socket: anytype) !Context` may additionally be specified in a `Protocol` which gets invoked upon the successful establishment of an incoming / outgoing connection.

 ## Client